mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 ### Issues:
 Log any issues regarding incorrect listings on the issues system and they will be investigated and removed if necessary.

+### No root access to your Apache server and Unable to run this blocker?
+Version 2.2017.03 introduced .htaccess versions of the spam referrer for those unable to run the full Apache Bad Bot Blocker look inside the .htaccess folder in this repo for instructions.

 ### If this helps you why not [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XP2AZ4S5HNAWQ):beer: or send some cheese for my mouse [![gitcheese.com](https://api.gitcheese.com/v1/projects/bc50574f-b6dc-4f08-80d4-f6ba5baf0d43/badges)](https://www.gitcheese.com/app/#/projects/bc50574f-b6dc-4f08-80d4-f6ba5baf0d43/pledges/create)